Quest for Glory: Series

 Lori Cole pitched Quest for Glory to Sierra as a "rich, narrative-driven, role-playing experience".

 The series consisted of five games, each of which followed directly upon the events of the last.
 New games frequently referred to previous entries in the series, often in the form of cameos by recurring characters.
 The objective of the series is to transform the player character from an average adventurer to a hero by completing non-linear quests.

 The game also was revolutionary in its character import system.
 This allowed players to import their individual character, including the skills and wealth they had acquired, from one game to the next.

 Hybrids by their gameplay and themes, the games feature serious stories leavened with humor throughout.
 There are real dangers to face, and true heroic feats to perform, but silly details and overtones creep in (when the drama of adventuring does not force them out).
 Cheap word play is particularly frequent, to the point that the second game's ending refers to itself as the hero's "latest set of adventures and miserable puns."

 The games have recurring story elements.
-For example, each installment in the series requires the player to create a dispel potion.
+For example, most installments in the series require the player to create a dispel potion.

 The games include a number of Easter eggs, including a number of allusions to other Sierra games.
 For example, if a player types "pick nose" in the first game, (or clicks the lockpick icon on the player in the new version), if their lock-picking skill is high enough, the game responds: "Success!
 You now have an open nose".
 If the skill is too low, the player could insert the lock pick too far, killing himself.
 Another example is Dr. Cranium, an allusion to The Castle of Dr. Brain, in the fourth game.

 Each game draws its inspiration from a different culture and mythology: (in order, Germanic/fairy tale; Middle Eastern/Arabian Nights; Egyptian/African; Slavic folklore; and finally Greco-Mediterranean) with the hero facing increasingly powerful opponents with help from characters who become more familiar from game to game.